yudduy/cs278-bnoc/doc/FIREBASE.md

 3. **Backward Compatibility**: Added a backwards-compatible `completePairing` function that delegates to the new implementation
 4. **Improved Status Tracking**: Enhanced status tracking to monitor submission progress more clearly

+## Data Structure Considerations

+### JSON Strings vs Native Arrays

+Several fields in the database are currently stored as JSON strings rather than native Firestore arrays.
+This approach has trade-offs:

+**Fields Stored as JSON Strings:**
+- `users.connections` - User connection IDs
+- `users.blockedIds` - Blocked user IDs
+- `users.notificationSettings` - Notification preferences
+- `users.privacySettings` - Privacy preferences
+- `pairings.users` - Paired user IDs
+- `pairings.likedBy` - User IDs who liked the pairing
+- `chatRooms.userIds` - Chat participant IDs
+- `globalFeed.users` - Feed item user IDs

+**Advantages of JSON Strings:**
+- Simpler client-side handling for complex objects
+- Consistent serialization/deserialization
+- Easier to debug and inspect in console
+- Avoids Firestore array limitations (500 elements max)

+**Disadvantages of JSON Strings:**
+- Cannot use Firestore array queries (`array-contains`, `array-contains-any`)
+- Requires client-side parsing for filtering/searching
+- Less efficient for large arrays
+- Cannot leverage Firestore's atomic array operations

+**Migration Recommendations:**
+- For small, frequently queried arrays (< 50 elements): Consider native arrays
+- For large or complex data structures: Keep as JSON strings
+- For query-critical fields: Maintain both formats (denormalized)

 ## Performance Considerations

+1. **Query Optimization**
-1. Use `limit()` and pagination for querying large collections
+   - Use `limit()` and pagination for querying large collections
-2. Create composite indexes for complex queries
+   - Create composite indexes for complex queries
-3. Optimize storage rules to minimize validation checks
+   - Leverage Firestore's query caching for frequently accessed data
+   - Use `where()` clauses to minimize data transfer

+2. **Write Operations**
-4. Use batched writes for updating multiple documents
+   - Use batched writes for updating multiple documents atomically
-5. Consider using Firestore's atomic operations (arrayUnion, arrayRemove, increment) for concurrency safety
+   - Implement atomic operations (arrayUnion, arrayRemove, increment) for concurrency safety
-6. Use transactions for operations that need to be atomic
+   - Use transactions for operations that need to be atomic
-7. Implement client-side image caching via expo-image for better performance
+   - Minimize write operations by updating only changed fields

+3. **Real-time Updates**
+   - Use `onSnapshot` listeners judiciously to avoid excessive bandwidth
+   - Implement listener cleanup to prevent memory leaks
+   - Consider using `limitToLast()` for chat messages to reduce initial load
+   - Use local caching for frequently accessed data

+4. **Storage and Media**
-8. Compress images before upload to reduce storage usage and improve load times
+   - Compress images before upload to reduce storage costs and improve load times
+   - Implement client-side image caching via expo-image
+   - Use appropriate image formats (WebP when supported)
+   - Implement progressive image loading for better UX

+5. **Security and Validation**
+   - Optimize security rules to minimize validation checks
+   - Use server-side validation in Cloud Functions for complex business logic
+   - Implement rate limiting for write operations
+   - Monitor for suspicious activity patterns

+6. **Error Handling and Monitoring**
-9. Use proper error handling for all Firebase operations
+   - Implement comprehensive error handling for all Firebase operations
+   - Use Firebase Performance Monitoring to track bottlenecks
+   - Set up alerting for error rates and performance degradation
+   - Log critical operations for debugging and analytics